Jaren Jackson Jr. NBA Playoffs Player Props: Grizzlies vs. Lakers

 Jaren Jackson Jr. Insights vs. the Lakers

-- Jackson's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Grizzlies average the sixth-most possessions per game with 104.1.

-- Conceding 116.6 points per game, the Lakers are the 20th-ranked squad in the NBA defensively.
+- The Lakers are the 20th-best defensive team in the NBA, allowing 116.6 points per game.

-- On the glass, the Lakers are 25th in the league, giving up 44.9 rebounds per game.
+- On the glass, the Lakers are ranked 25th in the NBA, conceding 44.9 rebounds per game.

-- Looking at assists, the Lakers have given up 25.7 per game, 15th in the league.

-- The Lakers give up 12.5 made 3-pointers per contest, 18th-ranked in the league.
+- In terms of 3-pointers, the Lakers are 18th in the NBA, giving up 12.5 makes per game.

 Jaren Jackson Jr. vs. the Lakers